wiederk/MNXB11-project-template/README.md

 To install commata, first make sure you are in the root of the repository.
 Then, you want to change into the folder external/ and then afterwards /include.
 To do so, you can just run *cd external/include*.
 Now, you just need to run *git clone git@github.com:furfurylic/commata.git*.

+*Argumentum Library(For assignment)
+Build and install the library from the sources by using the bellow syntax: cmake -H. -Bbuild -DARGUMENTUM_INSTALL_HEADERONLY=ON -DARGUMENTUM_BUILD_STATIC_LIBS=OFF cd build cmake --build . sudo make install
+In vcpkg directory:
+./vcpkg install argumentum
+Use in CMake Assignment/project: cmake -H. -Bbuild -DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake

 *fmt library(not for project, but for C++ homework)

 Change into the folder external/ and then afterwards /include and then run *git clone git@github.com:fmtlib/fmt.git*.
 Make a new directory build inside fmt and change into build directory.
 Run the configiration process by running *cmake -DCMAKE_INSTALL_PREFIX=/path(path to the installation directory).* Run make install to build and install the library.